TheSecretSquad/chess/README.md

 >
 > You may notice I enabled the tests to run in parrallel - you want the feedback loop to be as quick as possible.
 Write a test, run it, add code, refactor, repeat. etc
 >
+>
+> I changed the name of some methods in a hope they are more meaningful.
+I also added a private test method to make the test more clear, removing the repeated toString().
+>